 No, ‘Flight’ is not based on a true story.
 Whip Whitaker, too, is a fictional pilot.
 Having said that, certain aspects of the film are inspired by true events.
-Based on the original screenplay by John Gatins, the idea for the film first developed while Gatins was on a flight.
-He was flying from Frankfurt, Germany to New York City and sparked a conversation with the man sitting next to him.
+Based on the original screenplay by John Gatins, the idea for the film was first developed while Gatins was on a flight.
+He was flying from Frankfurt, Germany to New York City, and a conversation was sparked with the man sitting next to him.
 It turned out that he was an off-duty pilot, and listening to him talk made Gatins realize that pilots were regular people with regular problems.
-It unnerved him a little to think that he, and the rest of the passengers, had entrusted their lives to a person that they knew nothing about.
+It unnerved him a little to think that he and the rest of the passengers had entrusted their lives to a person that they knew nothing about.
 “I want pilots to be somebody who would take a bullet to get me to JFK.
 And here was this guy with the potential to reveal that he wasn’t a god,” Gatins told the LA Times.

 This encounter led Gatins to start working on a story about a pilot with a flawed personality and questionable ethics.
 For the opening act, he sought inspiration from the crash of Alaska Airlines Flight 261 in 2000.
 The reason behind 261’s crash was revealed to be an unscrewed jackscrew that came loose during the flight and led the plane to nosedive.
 To try and save it from crashing, pilot Ted Thompson and first officer Bill Tansky flew it inverted, hoping that it would bring some stability to the flight.
 Unlike Whip Whitaker in the film, they did not succeed, and the plane crashed in the Pacific, leading to the death of every person on board.